-To ensure Australia’s biosecurity is protected, all consignments of fresh cut flowers and foliage must be endorsed by the national plant protection organisation (NPPO) of the exporting country as being free of live quarantine pests.
+To ensure Australia’s biosecurity is protected, all consignments of fresh cut flowers and foliage must be endorsed by the National Plant Protection Organisation (NPPO) of the exporting country as being free of live pests of biosecurity concern.

-Australia accepts several methods for the offshore management of live invertebrate pests of quarantine concern:
+Australia accepts several methods for the offshore management of live arthropod pests of biosecurity concern:

 NPPO-approved systems approach for the import of cut flowers to Australia

-The use of an NPPO-approved systems approach offers an alternative to treatments such as methyl bromide fumigation.
 A systems approach is a series of integrated pest management measures applied at different points in the supply chain.
+An NPPO-approved systems approach offers an alternative to treatments such as methyl bromide fumigation.

 The NPPO of the exporting country must approve and certify the systems approach.
 Each consignment prepared for export under a systems approach must be inspected by the NPPO of the exporting country to verify that no quarantine pests are present.

 The NPPO must sample and inspect consignments for live quarantine pests and ensure that it meets Australia’s import conditions.
 Consignments meeting the requirements of the NPPO approved systems approach must be accompanied by a phytosanitary certificate with the following additional declaration: